 The Journal is one of Australia’s leading peer reviewed legal journals, and is produced by a voluntary student board.
 The Journal publishes four Issues annually and is the flagship publication of the UNSW Law School.
 It is accompanied by the Forum, a peer-reviewed online publication designed for short-form pieces.

-Since 2018, three of the four issues published annually by the Journal are General Issues, made up of articles on a broad range of topics, and two are part-General part-Thematic Issues, which include a Thematic component which focuses and brings together a range of perspectives on a single subject.
+From 2021, two of the four issues published annually by the Journal are General Issues, made up of articles on a broad range of topics, and two are part-General part-Thematic Issues, which include a Thematic component which focuses and brings together a range of perspectives on a single subject.

 The Journal encourages the submission of a range of works on any current legal topic, by academics, legal professionals and students from Australia and abroad.
 We seek to publish contributions that provide new insights across all areas of law and which will be of interest to a generalist Australian legal audience.

 All submissions must be uploaded as a Microsoft Word document.
 We recommend that submissions follow the Australian Guide to Legal Citation, Fourth Edition (‘AGLC’) as supplemented by the UNSW Law Journal Additions to the AGLC.
 Although compliance with the AGLC is not a consideration in selecting articles for publication, authors will be required to ensure their submission conforms to these rules if it is accepted for publication.

 Article Length Limitations & Originality

-Submissions will only be considered for a General Issue if they demonstrate a sufficient connection with Australian or international law.
-The Journal does not accept submissions that focus on foreign domestic law unless they offer a comparative analysis or other substantial linkage with Australian or international law.
-Please note that the Thematic Issues may not be subject to this restriction, and may consider articles that demonstrate a sufficient connection between the thematic topic and international law.
-Authors should consult the relevant call for contributions for guidance on a thematic.
+Submissions will only be considered for a General Issue if they demonstrate a sufficient connection with Australian law.
+The Journal does not accept submissions that focus on foreign domestic law unless they offer a comparative analysis or other substantial linkage with Australian law.
+Please note that Thematic Issues may not be subject to this restriction, and may consider articles that demonstrate a sufficient connection between the thematic topic and international law.
+Authors should consult the relevant call for contributions for guidance on the scope of a thematic.